First Spanish Republic: The government of Pi i Margall

 The most active - and known - of the cantons was the Canton of Cartagena, its autonomy declared on 12 July at the city naval base under the inspiration of the federalist congressman Antonio Gálvez Arce, known as Antonete.
-The Canton of Cartagena would live six months of constant wars, and even minted its own currency, the duro cantonal.
+The Canton of Cartagena survived six months of constant wars, and even minted its own currency, the duro cantonal.

-The first deed of the Cartagenan cantonalists was the capture of the Saint Julian castle, which motivated a strange telegram sent by the city's captain-general to the Minister of the Navy: "Saint Julian castle shows Turkish flag".
-Such "Turkish flag" was in fact the cantonal flag, the first red flag in Spanish history (the Ottoman Civil Ensign was a plain red flag, hence the captain-general's terminology).
+The first deed of the Cartagenan cantonalists was the capture of the Castillo de San Julián, which motivated a strange telegram sent by the city's captain-general to the Minister of the Navy: "Saint Julian castle shows Turkish flag".
+This "Turkish flag" was in fact the cantonal flag, the first red flag in Spanish history (the Ottoman Civil Ensign was a plain red flag, hence the captain-general's terminology).
 Gálvez's passionate speeches allowed him to gain control of the Navy ships docked in the city, which at that time were among the best in the Spanish Navy.
 Under his command, the fleet wreaked havoc on the nearby Mediterranean shore, causing the Madrid government to declare him a pirate and set a bounty on his head.
 Back on land, he led an expedition towards Madrid that was defeated at Chinchilla.

-Two cantonal frigates, the Almansa and the Vitoria, set sail towards a "foreign power" (the Spanish city of Almería) for fund-raising.
+Two cantonal frigates, Almansa and Vitoria, set sail towards a "foreign power" (the Spanish city of Almería) for fund-raising.
 As the city would not pay, it was bombarded and taken by the cantonalists.
 General Contreras, commanding officer of the cantonal fleet, ordered the Marcha Real to be played as he unboarded.
 Afterwards, the deed would be repeated in Alicante, but on the trip back to Cartagena they were captured as pirates by the armoured frigates HMS Swiftsure and SMS Friedrich Karl, under the UK and German flags respectively.